bhargavprasanna/ICSProject/README.md

-# MobileNet-Based Image Classification on CIFAR-10 Using a Custom Loss Function
+# MobileNet-Based Image Classification on CIFAR-10 Using a Custom Focal Loss Function

 ## Project Title